auninsh19/CPC357-IoT-Project/README.md

   2. Moisture sensor - To measure the moisture level of soil
   3. Rain sensor - To measure the presence of rain
   4. Ultrasonic sensor - To measure the water depth of paddy field
-  5. PIR sensor - To detect pest within paddy field area
-  6. Water pump - To demonstrate irrigation system
+  5. Water pump - To demonstrate irrigation system
-  7. Buzzer/Phone speaker - To send bird or pest away with noise
+  6. Buzzer/Phone speaker - To send bird or pest away with noise
-  8. Relay module - To control water pump
+  7. Relay module - To control water pump
-  9. Breadboard
+  8. Breadboard and jumper wire
-  10. Jumper wires
+  9. Jumper wires

 ## Software Used
 For software, this project use